 My AC unit drains into the side yard, causing the clay soil to become very wet and boggy.
-What can I do to reduce the surface water? -Clayton
+What can I do to reduce the surface water?– Clayton

-Correcting drainage problems in neighborhoods are tricky, because there’s always the risk that your solution will create a problem for someone else.
+Correcting drainage problems in neighborhoods is tricky, because there’s always the risk that your solution will create a problem for someone else.
 It might be easier to have a landscape contractor analyze the situation and design a solution that keeps everybody in the neighborhood happy.

 Whether you hire someone or tackle the problem yourself, your solution is likely to involve two components:

 Your first step is to route some of the drainage water elsewhere.
 Ideas include:

 - Aboveground Extension Pipe: The easiest solution is to attach an extension pipe or hose to your AC drain, then extend it downhill away from the house or into a thirsty flower bed.

 - Underground Drain Pipe: To hide the drain pipe, run the condensation drain into a buried drainage line, which can then be routed downhill and away from the yard.